 Vegan salsa con queso is an easy warm cheese dip recipe that will disappear as quickly as you make it!
 This vegan cheese dip is plant-based, using fresh vegetables and a hint of Tex-Mex spices, making it a family friendly dip that everyone will love.
 Whole 30 friendly

 Oh my goodness, oh my goodness!
-Ya’ll, I made savory vegan cheese that’s creamy, easy to make in 10 minutes, and made with REAL food.
+Vegan QUESO does exist.
+This recipe vegan cheese is spicy, creamy, easy to make in 10 minutes, and made with REAL food.
 Heck it’s even Whole 30-friendly.
 What the what?!!
 I know, I’m still in shock too.
 In fact, I’ve made three batches already and put this salsa con queso “cheese” on just about EVERYTHING!

-Also, you’ll never believe this, but…. this cheesy salsa dip platter could totally count as a meal.
-I tend do that often, don’t I?
-GASP!
+In fact, this whole cheesy vegan salsa dip platter could totally count as a meal.
 Let’s have a family gathering and eat all the cheese and chips!
-Haha, my chips and salsa loving mother would be so proud.
+My chips and salsa loving mother would be so proud.

 Alright alright, I know you’re probably so curious and confused about this whole vegan cheese shindig.
 I’ll explain.
 Get ready for your MIND TO BE BLOWN!